Paulo-Sts/Matematica/conteúdo/matematica-financeira/inflacao.md

   - (1 + i2) = inflação no 2º período
   - (1 + in) = inflação no último período

-Ex: Produto em 2021 a inflação foi de 5% a.a, em 2022 custa R$ 2% a.a, em 2023 foi de 4% a.a qual a taxa de inflação acumulada nos três anos?
+Ex: Em 2021 a inflação foi de 5% a.a, em 2022 custa R$ 2% a.a, em 2023 foi de 4% a.a qual a taxa de inflação acumulada nos três anos?

 Dados:
 inflação 2021 = 5% a.a
 inflação 2022 = 2% a.a
 inflação 2023 = 4% a.a
 inflação acumulada = ?

 1. montar fórmula => inflação acumulada = (1 + 0,05) .
 (1 + 0,02) .
 (1 + 0,04) - 1
 2. soma => (1 + 0,05) = (1,05) | (1 + 0,02) = (1,02) | (1 + 0,04) = (1,04)